-Join us on Friday, October 2, 2020 for the Wild & Scenic Film Festival, presented by E2 Solar.
+Join us on Friday, October 1, 2021 for the Wild & Scenic Film Festival, presented by E2 Solar.
 This year’s festival will be a virtual, streamed-in-HD showcase of films that […]Read More

 Biodynamic Agriculture: Farming in Service of Life.
 In this film, by Ben Cowan and Taliesin Black-Brown, a few voices of Biodynamics share their view of the beautiful harmonies that exist within nature and how following Biodynamic practices can heal the land, influence our food systems and, in turn, nourish our health.
 Biodynamic farming is a holistic, ecological, and ethical approach to agriculture, gardening, food, and nutrition.
 Biodynamic farming is regenerative farming; going above and beyond organic farming to help heal the planet.

 Here We Stand, a film by Chris Cresci, tells the story of a magical 700-acre stand of old-growth redwoods in Sonoma County that Save the Redwoods League purchased in 2018.
 Now, this organization is reimagining its role in a diverse, inclusive California.

 A Mother’s Love, a spoken word piece by actor and activist Lena Georgas and brought to life with the help of director Greg Taitanes and the musical creations of Bill Barclay.
 In 2020, life came to a grinding halt.
 Hopefully, in the resultant silence we are able to hear that our planet’s whispers have become screams.